df8819/JChat/README.md

-# JChat
+# JChat - A Python project for fun/educational purposes✨
-A simple App that uses the 'gpt-3.5-turbo-16k' model to create a GPT-Chatbot _(Model-Selector will be implemented Soon-ish™)_
+The App uses the 'gpt-3.5-turbo-16k' model as basis for a GPT-Chatbot _(Model-Selector will be implemented Soon-ish™)_

 ## This app is for you when:
 - You have no experience with anything even remotely related to coding🧑‍💻